barton-willis/gamma_product_simp/README.md

 Part of the test file (`rtest_gamma_simp`) is adapted from the [SymPy package](https://www.sympy.org/en/index.html) for simplification of gamma functions.
 I thank the SymPy developers for making this resource available.

-Additionally, I thank readers of the Maxima list, including Oscar Benjamin, Stavros Macrakis, and Raymond Toy, for suggestions and encouragement.
+Additionally, I thank readers of the Maxima list, including Oscar Benjamin, Stavros Macrakis, Ray Rogers, and Raymond Toy, for suggestions and encouragement.
 Of course, all bugs are mine.

 _Reference:_ https://github.com/sympy/sympy/blob/master/sympy/simplify/tests/test_gammasimp.py